 Even though the skies were sunny over Kathmandu, I didn't question what they were at over 9,000 feet in Lukla.
 I trusted the professionals when they said it was unsafe to fly.
 But since everyone here was powerless against the weather, we were left up to the whims of chance.
 I wondered who I could pray to.
 Ganesha, the remover of obstacles?
 Garuda for his swift wings?
 Chenrezig for mercy?
 I considered summoning a clarity dragon to part the skies.
 If only it worked that way.

 At 3:30 PM, we made our final defeated attempt to leave the airport.
-If we didn’t this time, I’d be waiting again at the airport tomorrow.
+If we didn’t this time, there would be no hope of leaving this purgatory until tomorrow.
 As we crept along the runway--an old German couple, a young Californian couple, a Japanese family, an American family, and me-- we were collectively not present.
 There was only somber silence.
 I don't know which was worse.
 Being terrified of uncertainity or being terrified of the let down.
 And we were all struck with both and, therefore, unable to exist in the present moment.
 The words of my Bangkok friend and the waiter are just plain sick.

 Finally, breaking through the anxiety, Ben yelled out what we were all thinking.